WHEN DOES THE NEXT ISSUE COME OUT?

 - It is illegal in Japan to advertise jobs that specify a gender.
 O-Hayo Sensei regularly rejects requests to report "female" positions.
 If a school is advertising for "female" applicants, it is already breaking the law.
 Think about it.

-- We do not give out our database.
-Selling lists of schools used to be quite a scam, and O-Hayo Sensei is happy to take some credit for putting a nail in that coffin.
+- No. Selling lists of schools used to be quite a scam, and O-Hayo Sensei is happy to take some credit for putting a nail in that coffin.
 Sending out a bunch of resumes to schools that aren't actually hiring is a big waste of time and money.
 And it makes lots of schools angry to get a bunch of unsolicited resumes.
 Any school that chooses to have O-Hayo Sensei report an open position is expecting to get, read, and respond to inquiries.
 Make life easier for everybody -- don't get a list of schools and start sending out a bunch of resumes.

 - There's a special section on O-Hayo Sensei's Position Listing Form for employers to indicate if they want people to apply from outside Japan, and there are always schools that choose "Applicant NOT REQUIRED to reside in Japan."
 Of course, more check off the "APPLICANT MUST CURRENTLY RESIDE IN JAPAN" box.
 It's definitely harder to get hired from outside Japan, but not impossible.